Social security contributions

 Most Emirates impose hotel levies, which apply on the value of hotel services and entertainment.
 These levies are imposed and administered differently by each Emirate.

 A Tourism Dirham fee is levied in the Emirate of Dubai.
-This is a charge on hotel guests and tenants of hotel apartments ranging from 7 UAE dirham (AED) to AED 20 per room per night.
+This is a charge on hotel guests and tenants of hotel apartments ranging from AED 7 to AED 20 per room per night.
 In the Emirate of Abu Dhabi, the fee is equal to AED 10 per room per night.

 In addition to the above charge, the Emirate of Abu Dhabi also imposes a municipality fee that is levied on hotel stays at a rate of 2% on the total value of the invoice.
-Recently, the Emirate of Dubai has also introduced such municipality fee, however, at a higher rate of 10% (reduced to 7% as of July 2018).
+The Emirate of Dubai has also introduced such municipality fee, however, at a higher rate of 7% as of July 2018 (previously levied at 10%).
 In addition, a service charge of 10% is imposed on the total value of the invoice, which is levied by the Department of Economic Development.